 Never go to zero

 If you're going to be shelving any lithium-ion battery for a long time, try to leave it with at least 40 percent battery power to tide it over.
-Lithium-ion batteries don't hemmorage power at 30 percent a month like nickel-metal-hydride batteries do; they'll lose maybe five to ten percent of their charge each month.
+Lithium-ion batteries don't hemorrhage power when their not in use, but they'll lose maybe five to ten percent of their charge each month.

 And when lithium-ion batteries get too low—like, literally zero percent—they get seriously unstable, and dangerous to charge.
-To prevent explosion-type disasters if you do try to charge one, lithium-ion batteries have built-in self-destruct circuits that will disable (read: destroy) the battery for good, if it reaches rock bottom.
+To prevent explosion-type disasters when you go to charge one that's been sitting around for a month or two, lithium-ion batteries have built-in self-destruct circuits that will disable (read: destroy) the battery for good, if it reaches rock bottom.
 And sure, that'll save you from a face full of battery-acid, but it'll also leave you short one battery.

 Don't sweat it too much

 It's easy to get protective of your battery, but it's also easy to get lazy.
 And that's fine, because as long as you're not a complete idiot, you'll be OK.
 Typically, a lithium-ion battery lasts for three to five years, and chances are you're going to want to swap out your gadgets sometime in that window anyway.
-The slight damage of a technically bad idea like leaving your phone plugged in all night every night, or using wireless charging, might be worth the convenience.
+The slight damage of a technically bad idea—like leaving your phone plugged in all night every night, or using fast charging when you need it—is worth the convenience.